There are very specific guidelines that must be followed in order to qualify for diabetic shoes. These guidelines are set forth by Medicare.

 - poor circulation

 At Prairie Path Foot and Ankle, our doctors will perform a comprehensive diabetic foot exam to determine if you qualify.
-Then, she will work with our staff to make sure the prescription for the shoe and inserts, size, and modifications are correct for your foot type.
-We will be in touch with your PCP to make sure that all the documentation is in order and your PCP can certify that he or she as seen you in the past 6 months for your diabetes.
-The first step is to make an appointment with us and following these guidelines, we can determine if you qualify for diabetic shoes.
-If you do, we will also work to help you benefit from this service.
+If you qualify, the doctor will write a prescription for shoes and inserts for you to take to a certified pedorthist in the area. (which pedorthist you can go to may be determined by your insurance company.)
+If you are diabetic and you think that you may qualify for shoes, the first step is to make an appointment with us and following these guidelines, we can determine if you qualify for diabetic shoes and inserts.
+If you do, we will also work to help you obtain them so you can benefit from this service.